 Private browsers are great way to reduce your digital footprint, but they’re not enough.
 To make your online sessions more private, I recommended using CyberGhost VPN together with a private browser.

 - Subscribe to CyberGhost VPN.
 It’s fast and easy!

 - Connect to VPN server.

-- Start browsing anonymously.
+- Start browsing with enhanced privacy.

 What Makes a Browser Really Private and Secure?

 Privacy and security could fall on a wide spectrum with some browsers being very strict and others more forgiving.
 Like at your home, you might choose a fence only or couple it with an intruder alarm.
 Browsers employ different measures to achieve their privacy and security levels.
 Some browsers choose to use a few; others use a full range of protective measures.